Taking Proactive Preparatory Measures

 If you live in an area where your gyms have re-opened, please be sure to review the COVID-19 precautions on a regular basis.
 Most will require that you wear a mask while exercising.

 Group Living During Coronavirus

-If you haven’t specifically discussed COVID-19 with your roommate, now is the time!
+If you have not specifically discussed COVID-19 with your roommate, now is the time!
 How will you approach keeping your house clean?
 What household changes do you need to make to stay healthy?
 Should you start a chore chart or have a rotating schedule for sanitizing surfaces?
 The CDC has some suggestions and a checklist that might be helpful.
-You and your roommates should also discuss impending travel plans and if you have any underlying illnesses that could make you more susceptible to getting the coronavirus.
-Before having the meeting, spend 10-15 minutes reviewing the latest information about COVID-19 and the recommendations for your area.
+You and your roommates should also discuss impending travel plans.

 The spread of COVID-19 has changed the way that we socialize, while making it all the more important to stay connected.
 Fortunately, technology has made it a bit easier to do so!

 1. Host a virtual dinner party: If you love to cook (or to eat!), consider hosting a dinner party.
 Using Facetime, Zoom, or WhatsApp, you can bring people together around the table.
 Ask your friends or family to share their favorite recipes in advance, so people prepare new foods.
 For the actual party, set a loose agenda, keep your camera on, and make sure to ask how everyone is coping at home.

 2. Set up regular video calls with your loved ones: There are a lot of platforms offering free services right now, so there’s no reason you cannot talk to all of your family at once.
 Make a habit of asking 1-2 unique questions every time you talk, so you can spend time learning new things about each other.